haskellcg/Company_Notes/trill_protocol_rfc6325_part_1.md

 ### 3.4.
 Multi-Destination (M)
   The Multi-destination bit indicates that the frame is to be delivered to a class of destination end station via a distribution tree and that the egress RBridge nickname field specifies this tree.
 In particular:
-  * M = 0 (False) - The egress Rbridge nickname contains a nickname of the egress RBridge for a knwon unicast MAC address
+  * M = 0 (False) - The egress RBridge nickname contains a nickname of the egress RBridge for a knwon unicast MAC address
   * M = 1 (True) - The egress RBridge nickname field contains a nickname that specifies a distribution tree.
 This nickname is selected by the ingress RBridge for a TRILL Data frame or by the source RBridge for a TRILL ESADI frame.

 ### 3.5.
 Op-Length